 What if I don’t have surgery?

-If no surgery is performed, the vision will remain the same but in about 10-20 %.
-The epi-retinal membrane may grow overtime causing more distortion and blurring.
+If no surgery is performed, the vision may remain the same, or continue to get worse as the epiretinal membrane can grow over time causing more distortion and blurring.